hpcoloma/pp5-dough-n-drizzle/README.md

                 3.  **Open Graph & Twitter Meta Tags**: Optimizes the website for sharing on social media platforms like Facebook, ensuring that when someone shares the site, it shows a title, description, and an image.
     -   **Headings (H1, H2, H3):** Use primary keywords in H1 and secondary keywords in H2/H3 tags.
 Structure the content clearly for users and search engines.
 2.  **Keyword Research & Optimization**
+    -   **Target Primary & Long-Tail Keywords**: Identify relevant keywords for custom cakes, delivery options, and other baked goods.
+For example:
+        -   Primary: "Custom cakes," "Cake delivery," "Gourmet cookies"
+        -   Long-tail: "Best custom birthday cakes near me," "Online bakery for weddings"
+    -   **Integrate Keywords Naturally**: Place keywords in key areas (page titles, product descriptions, URLs, headings, alt tags for images) without overstuffing.
+3.  **Content Marketing**
+    -   Create detailed FAQs addressing customer needs.
+This will also rank for long-tail queries like “What products do you offer?”
+4.  **Mobile Optimization**
+    -   **Mobile-Friendly Design**: Ensure the website is fully responsive on mobile devices.
+Since many users may order via mobile, optimize loading times and usability.
+    -   **Page Speed Optimization**: Compress images, leverage browser caching, and use content delivery networks (CDNs) to improve website speed.
+5.  **On-Page SEO for Product Pages**
+    -   **Product Descriptions**: Write unique, descriptive content for each product, incorporating primary keywords and long-tail variations.
+Focus on the benefits and features of the cakes or desserts.
+    -   **Alt:** all images have alt attribut
+    -   **Schema Markup**: Implement schema for products and reviews to enhance rich snippets in search results (e.g., category, product prices).
+6.  **E-Commerce SEO**
+    -   **Optimized URLs**: Use clean, descriptive URLs (e.g., “/signature-cakes/” instead of “/product1234”).

+### WEB MARKETING STARTEGIES

+1.

 ## The Structure Plane